Adelaide Gay: Kvarnsveden, 2015–16

 In 2015, Gay signed with Kvarnsvedens IK in the Swedish Elitettan.

 Gay played every minute of the team's 26 league games and recorded 16 clean sheets helping the team win the league title and promotion to the top-division Damallsvenskan.

 Gay re-signed for the 2016 season with Kvarnsveden in the Damallsvenskan.

 Íþróttabandalag Vestmannaeyja (IBV), 2017

 Gay signed with Icelandic club Íþróttabandalag Vestmannaeyja (IBV) for the 2017 season and helped the team win the 2017 Icelandic Women's Cup in September.

 Seattle Reign FC, 2018

 In March 2018, Gay signed with Seattle Reign FC in the NWSL as a national team replacement player.

 Portland Thorns FC, 2018

 In April 2018, Gay signed with the Portland Thorns again as a national team replacement player.

 Kvarnsveden, 2018

 After being released from Portland she got a call from Sweden and in July again signed with Kvarnsvedens IK now back in the Swedish Elitettan for the second half of the season.

+DC Power FC

+On June 28, 2024, Gay was announced as the first goalkeeper signed by DC Power ahead of the inaugural USL Super League season.